 For Animals, Rabies is almost always fatal; once the disease has developed, there is absolutely no treatment or cure for cats or dogs.
 On the other hand, humans rarely die from Rabies since there are treatments available for people who are bitten by a rabid animal.
 Typical carriers include raccoons, coyotes, foxes, bats, and skunks.

-Although Not as renowned as Rabies, Leptospirosis is another significant zoonotic disease transmitted and carried by wild animals.
+Although not as renowned as Rabies, Leptospirosis is another significant zoonotic disease transmitted and carried by wild animals.
 It’s a bacterial infection due to spirochaete bacteria of the genus, Leptospira.
 But unlike Rabies, Leptospirosis isn’t transmitted by contaminated saliva; rather, it is transmitted via infected urine of an infected animal.
 Transmission happens when infected urine, soil, or water comes into contact with abraded or damaged skin, or if ingested.
-From time to time, a dog may beverage from an infected puddle on the floor.
+From time to time, a dog may drink from an infected puddle on the ground.

 Raccoon roundworm goes by several names, and it’s not exclusively carried and spread from raccoons.
 Scientifically, it is called Baylisascaris Procyonis.
 These are basically worms that penetrate the skin and localize in an area close to the surface, causing inflammation, redness, itchiness, and pain.
 Transmission happens when the eggs of the parasite are ingested.
 They enter the intestinal track and migrate throughout the organs, towards the epidermis.

 Ingestion of contaminated animal droppings are a standard Cause of transmission, as well as, ingesting water or food that is contaminated with all the roundworm parasite.
 Severity of the disease is dependent upon how many and which organs the parasites migrated to.
 If they migrate into your eyes, brain, or spinal cord, the damage may be irreversible.